reubenharry/website/content/maths/Circuits.md

 so that $p(t) = Li(t)\frac{d}{dt}i(t)$

-Inductance has units of henries.
+Inductance has units of Henries.

 Voltage sources: